3astbeast/RedTailIndicators/README.md

 </p>

 <p align="center">
   <i>All indicators are free to use.
-If you find them helpful, donations are always appreciated but never required.</i>
+If you find them helpful, donations are always appreciated but never required. if you'd like to use some of my code for a project you're working on, please ask, I'd love to take. .</i>
 </p>

 ---